 When we got home, we were eager to follow the recipe in Little Passports and make our own fry sauce.
 And because we're obsessed with taste tests, we decided to make three of the recipe variations listed in the Journal and put them up head-to-head with Hires.
+(Basically, fry sauce is two parts mayo to one part ketchup.
+One recipe variety had a small amount of pickle juice added and one had a sprinkle of onion powder.)
 Trevor put each of the three varieties plus the bottled version into cups marked A, B, C, and D.

 You can't properly judge fry sauce without fries, so we did a very deRosier thing: we harvested potatoes from our backyard...